WHO WE ARE

 So, it all started with my love for carpentry and joinery.
 I actually spent my early career, from 2018 to 2020, as a trainee joiner with the National Trust, focusing solely on traditional carpentry and joinery work on their heritage buildings across the country.

 Unfortunately, like many people, I was made redundant due to Covid-19 in 2020.
-I didn't stop, though.
+I didn’t stop, though.
 I spent the better part of the next two years working independently across the UK.
-This is when I really started designing and building those beautiful timber garden rooms and pergolas, transforming customers' gardens into perfect, functional spaces.
+This is when I really started designing and building beautiful timber garden rooms and pergolas, transforming customers’ gardens into functional, sustainable spaces.

 The Moment I Knew I Had to Act